 - Select Uninstall a Program or Programs and Features

-Malware installs on your computer without your permission with the purpose of stealing data and damaging your system.
-You can find on the internet many malware removal free programs like Malwarebytes.
+The malware installs on your computer without your permission for the purpose of stealing data and damaging your system.
+You can find on the internet many malware removal free programs

 For more information on malware removal solutions, check out this article on the best Windows 10 virus removal tools to vanquish malware for good.